mvalim/package-utils/README.md

 To use this helpers the first step is to add this package to the composer dependencies.

-	composer require mvalim/workbench
+	composer require mvalim/package-utils

-After the package was installed you only need to extend `Mvalim\Workbench\Provider` in your service provider instead of `Illuminate\Support\ServiceProvider` and the helpers will be available.
+After the package was installed you only need to extend `Mvalim\PackageUtils\Provider` in your service provider instead of `Illuminate\Support\ServiceProvider` and the helpers will be available.